CS-SI/Orekit/src/site/markdown/configuration.md

 For convenience, a zip file containing some default data is available for download on orekit forge:
 [https://www.orekit.org/forge/projects/orekit/files](https://www.orekit.org/forge/projects/orekit/files).
-Setting the `orekit.data.path` property to the location of this file on a local computer is enough to use Orekit efficiently, but the preferred setup is to expand the zip file in the user home folder so that new IERS files can be added easily when they become available.
-In this case, data is loaded by putting the following code in the main application:

-    final File home = new File(System.getProperty("user.home"));
+For a start, the simplest configuration is to download the orekit-data.zip file from the download page, to unzip it anywhere you want, note the path of the orekit-data folder that will be created and add the following lines at the start of your program:

-    final File orekitDir = new File(home, "orekit-data");
+    File orekitData = new File("/path/to/the/folder/orekit-data");
-    final DataProvider provider = new DirectoryCrawler(orekitDir);
-    DataProvidersManager.getInstance().addProvider(provider);
+    DataProvidersManager manager = DataProvidersManager.getInstance();
+    manager.addProvider(new DirectoryCrawler(orekitData));

-This zip file contains JPL DE 406 ephemerides from 1962 to 2029, IERS Earth orientation parameters from 1973 to end 2012 with predicted date to mid-2013 (both IAU-1980 and IAU-2000), UTC-TAI history from 1972 to end of 2013, Marshall Solar Activity Future Estimation from 1999 to 2013 and the Eigen 06S gravity field.
+This zip file contains JPL DE 406 ephemerides from 1962 to 2069, IERS Earth orientation parameters from 1973 to early 2016 with predicted date to mid-2016 (both IAU-1980 and IAU-2000), UTC-TAI history from 1972 to end of 2015, Marshall Solar Activity Future Estimation from 1999 to 2016 and the Eigen 06S gravity field.

 ## Supported data types